3-Day Water Fast: Benefits, Risks, and Safety Guide

 • Potentially reduce cancer and neurodegenerative disease risk

-Research on extended fasting shows that while longer 5-20 day fasts can produce moderate weight loss of 2-10% of total body weight with fat mass constituting the majority, 3-day fasts have a different weight loss composition:
+Research on extended fasting shows that while longer 5–20 day fasts can produce moderate weight loss of 2–10% of total body weight with fat mass making up the majority, 3-day fasts have a different composition:

 3. Improved Metabolic Health